-In honor of the 20th Anniversary of Rooney, Robert Schwartzman embarks on the band’s first ever solo acoustic show.
-Robert sat down and answered our Quick Six questions!
+In honor of the 20th anniversary of Rooney, Robert Schwartzman embarks on the band’s first ever solo acoustic tour.
+Robert sat down and answered our Quick Six questions.

 PCB: It’s Rooney’s 20th Anniversary, what’s kept you going this long?